 Atlas Birding in Late Summer…

-As we slowly roll into the Fall migration season, we need to start using a little more care when applying breeding codes to our observations.
-As migrants begin moving back through Virginia, it’s a good idea to consult the Breeding Timeline Charts to see what species have entered the transition zone (when northern breeders begin mixing with our local summer residents).
+Once again the Fall migration season is upon us.
+Our summer residents are departing, as northern migrants begin moving through Virginia.
+In eastern Virginia, early waves of shorebirds are moving down VA’s coastline, while the earliest fall warblers are beginning to travel down the western mountains.
+Atlas volunteers should once again refer to the Breeding Timeline Charts to ascertain what species have entered the Fall transition zone (when northern breeders begin mixing with our local summer residents).
 Here are a few questions to ask yourself during your late summer birding…

 - Can I be sure this juvenile bird was hatched in my block?
 This question is much more difficult to answer at this time of year.
-Many juveniles are now dispersing out and away from their natal areas, so it is possible that you’ll have new juveniles moving into your block.
+Many juveniles are now dispersing out and away from their natal areas, which means that non-locals may be appearing in your Atlas blocks.
 One way to gauge a local fledgling is to look at tail length.
 Recently fledged young tend to have shorter tails than juveniles fledged earlier in the season.
 In general, its best to err on the side of caution at this time of year.
 If you’re not sure, get a second opinion from your regional coordinator or birder friends.

 Black and White Warbler (Dick Rowe).